reubenmc/jtcohen6.github.io/things/greco-roman-authors/index.md

 This project would have been impossible without the mentorship & guidance of Prof. James Ker (Classical Studies, U. of Penn).
 Additional thanks to Ann Vernon-Grey and CURF for funding and institutional support throughout the PURM experience.

-On the technical side, many thanks to [Carto](https://carto.com/) (formerly CartoDB) and its development community, as well as the [Pleiades project](http://pleiades.stoa.org/) for big-picture inspiration.
+Powered by [Carto](https://carto.com/) (formerly CartoDB), and much appreciation to the [Pleiades project](http://pleiades.stoa.org/) for big-picture inspiration.

-You can view my final presentation [poster](/projects/greco-roman-authors/purm-poster.pdf) for the Penn Undergraduate Mentoring Program, or find more information about PURM [here](http://www.upenn.edu/curf/research/grants/penn-undergraduate-research-mentoring-program) and [here](http://www.upenn.edu/curf/purm-faq).
+More information about Penn Undergraduate Mentoring Program [here](http://www.upenn.edu/curf/research/grants/penn-undergraduate-research-mentoring-program) and [here](http://www.upenn.edu/curf/purm-faq).